rlworkgroup/garage/docs/user/save_load_resume_exp.md

 runner.train(n_epochs=100, batch_size=4000)
 ```

-## Loading Models & Resuming an experiment
+## Load and Resume an Experiment

 In general, loading models and resuming an experiment includes
  the following steps:

 - Initialize the `LocalRunner`/ `LocalTFRunner` instance
 - Restore the algorithm and experiment setup with `LocalRunner.restore`
-- Define for the parameters we want to update during training
-- Run the training step with `LocalRunner.resume`
+- Continue training with `LocalRunner.resume`

 ```Python
 # to resume immediately.